PluralKit/PluralKit/README.md

 ## Scheduled Tasks worker

 There is a scheduled tasks worker that needs to be ran separately from the bot.
-This handles cleaning up the database, and updating statistics (system/member/etc counts, shown in the `pk;stats` embed).
+This handles cleaning up the database, and updating statistics (system/member/etc counts, shown in the `sp;stats` embed).

 Note: This worker is *not required*, and the bot will function correctly without it.